 Across the street is the popular Cabana, a versatile restaurant and bar.
 This mellow restaurant morphs into an upscale hot spot with live music and DJs in the evening.
-Next door, the newly opened Brazilian steakhouse, Bombasha, promises a unique dining experience, with table-carved meats and a gourmet salad bar.
+Next door, the newly opened Boca Loca Cantina and Taco Factory serves Mexican food and handcrafted cocktails and is described as a “Southern-style saloon and taqueria.”
 Behind Sunset Grill is the trendy Jackson's Bar and Bistro.
 Specializing in French bistro-style food as well as eclectic European fare, this neighborhood bistro encourages patrons to come as they are and be themselves.

 Venturing down Belcourt Avenue, you will find hidden gems like Savarino’s Cucina, a family-run Italian café serving everything from espresso and biscotti to fresh-baked Italian bread sandwiches and homemade gelato.
-Taps offers stuffed burgers and fresh-cut fries served 7 ways along with nightly live music.
-Stop by Zumi Sushi for a quick and healthy Japanese meal, enjoy a gourmet hot dog at The Dog of Nashville, or famous fried chicken baskets at McDougal’s.
+Belcourt Taps offers stuffed burgers and fresh-cut fries served seven ways along with nightly live music.
+Stop by Zumi Sushi for a quick and healthy Japanese meal, enjoy a gourmet hot dog at The Dog of Nashville or famous fried chicken baskets at McDougal’s.

 Hillsboro Village may seem small, but unique boutiques and specialty stores abound.
-From industrial espresso makers to egg timers, Davis Cookware carries a myriad of kitchen items.
 BookMan/BookWoman Used Books offers more than 150,000 used volumes and a search service to help you find what you need.
 If you desire unique entertainment, look no further than the historic Belcourt Theatre.
-Opened in 1925 as a silent movie house and later, as the location of the venerable Grand Ole Opry, the Belcourt has since returned to its original use as a movie theatre showing classic, unique, and challenging fare not previously available in Nashville.
+Opened in 1925 as a silent movie house and later as the location of the venerable Grand Ole Opry, the Belcourt has since returned to its original use as a movie theatre showing classic, unique and challenging fare not previously available in Nashville.

-Pangaea, Fire Finch, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture and gifts.
+Pangaea, The Impeccable Pig, Tennessee Chic, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture, and gifts.
 For unique gifts or rare finds, these stores are a must.
 Posh Boutique, a sister shop to the Green Hills favorite, offers a wide selection of the latest styles with prices ranging between $10 and $200, accommodating all budgets.
 Even glasses aren’t spared by this neighborhood’s chic style: SEE (Selective Eyewear Elements) features unique European designer eyewear.

 A few doors down and a world away, the Bound'ry is one of Nashville's most eclectic places to spend an evening.
 Dining at the Bound'ry is a true experience.
 The upscale global cuisine is delectable, and the restaurant itself is a work of art.
 The décor is best described as a Salvador Dalí painting gone wild.
 It is eclectic and beautiful at the same time, combining the five senses into one grand experience.